 Areas that may be served include:

-- Rural areas and towns with populations of 50,000 or less -- check eligible addresses
+- Rural areas with populations of 50,000 residents or less.

 - Tribal lands in rural areas

 - Sanitary sewers

 Depending on the circumstances, some funds may also be used for:

 - Land acquisition and equipment

 - Additional borrower labor to install and extend service

 - Initial operating expenses